 This report explores how much nature we have and how much we use, in Korea and the world.
 It invites the Korean government, business sector and public to rethink the country’s roles and vulnerabilities in a world with increasing resource constraints and climate change threats.
 It encourages all to create strategies to help Korea overcome these imminent challenges.

 The thoughtful integration of built and natural environments in urban areas to advance social and economic goals has become a 21st century imperative.
 In response, this paper proposes some fundamental principles of ecological urbanism for use by planners, designers, architects and other professionals.
-The paper makes use of examples and context from Scotland, but the underlying principles and key messages are, we believe, universal and can inform decision making anywhere in the world.

 This innovative book identifies the key issues that block progress in sustainable development and proposes transdisciplinary solutions.
 Presenting a review of the epistemology and ethics of this policy field including current policy responses, it examines the ethical and policy implications from a multarget_idisciplinary perspective.